 Our review unit had trouble initially pairing.
-If you run into the same issue, reset the earbuds by holding the volume down (left earbud) and multifunction (right earbud) buttons until the LEDs begin fading.
+If you run into the same issue, you may reset the earbuds by holding the volume down (left earbud) and multi-function (right earbud) buttons until the LEDs begin fading.
 You can enter mono listening by keeping one earbud in the case, which automatically deactivates noise canceling and transparent audio since neither can function without both earbuds.

-How is the Master & Dynamic MW07 Plus’ battery life?
+How is the battery life of the Master & Dynamic MW07 Plus?

 The MW07 Plus has top-notch battery life for noise canceling headphones, outperforming both the Apple AirPods Pro and Sony WF-1000XM3.
 We recorded a standalone playtime of 8 hours, 58 minutes with noise canceling on.
 It gets better though: the unit supports quick charging, too.
 You get five hours of listening from 15 minutes in the case and a full charge cycle takes just 40 minutes.
 The stainless steel case supplies you with an additional three charges to the earbuds, granting you more than 35 hours of playback altogether.